Rehearsals have begun and are live streaming now! Join your European neighbors and jump into the world of Eurovision.

 Almost 50 percent of the count is from the Jury: Each member country has a jury of five people that attend the competition, with one spokesperson presenting their results live.
 These are usually musical professionals sent to vote, comment and critique during the competition.
 Juries do not cast votes for their own country.

-Visit the Eurovision website for even more details and a video on voting.
+Visit the Eurovision website for the nitty-gritty on voting.